Finding the models

 weights = mins[:, None] + indices_2d * scales[:, None]

-Since my original espresso2onnx script was built for the older JSON format for the net and shape files, I had to modify it to handle the new pbze compressed format.
-Once I added that functionality, I saw that there were a couple of new layer types that I haven’t come across before, so I added support for those as well.
-Eventually, I was finally able to run: python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx
+Since my original espresso2onnx script was built for the older JSON format for the net and shape files, I had to modify it to handle the new pbze compressed format, then there were a handful of new layer types that also needed to be implemented.
+I was finally able to extract the ONNX model by running: python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx

 Then I can do the same for the SceneNetv5 model: python3 espresso2onnx.py /tmp/scenenet_model/ -o scenenet_model.onnx